123saikiran/RockPaperScissors.github.io/README.md

-# SimpleCalculator
+# Rock Paper And Scissors!!
-Simple calculator in javascript.
+Rock Paper And Scissors in javascript.